yaskovdev/blog/source/_posts/2024-11-29-first-glance-at-genetic-programming.md

 }
 ```

-The solution relies on the fact that the `execution-limit` was set to `150` during the evolution, meaning that no program (individual) was allowed to execute more than 150 instructions during the fitness calculation.
+The solution relies on the fact that I set the `execution-limit` to `150` during the evolution, meaning that no program (individual) was allowed to execute more than 150 instructions during the fitness calculation.
 Had it not been for the execution limit, the program would have given an incorrect answer for all the even numbers.

 For numbers `-2`, `0`, `2` it gives the wrong answer, because for them the `numberOfIterations` is not big enough for the loop to hit the execution limit.
-Just like a real evolution that creates animals fit for the environment they live in, the genetic programming produces solutions that are fit from the point of view of the fitness function.
-In our case, the fitness function is using a sample from a range of integer numbers and is taking into consideration some of the edge cases, like, for example, the numbers that are too close to zero.
+Just like a real evolution that creates organisms fit for the environment they live in, the genetic programming produces solutions that are fit from the point of view of the fitness function.
+Our fitness function uses a sample from a range of integer numbers and may not take into consideration some of the edge cases, like, for example, the numbers that are too close to zero.

 # To Summarize

-Can the evolution write computer programs?
-Sure it can, but as programmers, we must pay close attention to how we set up the evolutionary process.
+Can evolution write computer programs?
+Sure, it can.
+But as programmers, we must pay close attention to how we set up the evolutionary process.
 In particular, we need to design the fitness function carefully.

-Although the true power of genetic programming is being able to find solutions for tasks that are not easy to solve by humans.
-Next time we will take a look at one of such tasks.
+The true power of genetic programming lies in its ability to find solutions for tasks that are difficult for humans to solve.
+Next time, we'll take a look at one such task.
 Stay tuned!